 Normally this time of year I like to get on a plane and head to a place where spring is always delightful.
 A place with azure waters, white-sand beaches and cheap margaritas.
 But my annual spring vacation budget was eaten up by last fall's remodeling project, so this year the only water I'm soaking in is when I fill my new bathtub.

 Usually in April and May Park City sees a mass exodus -- people go on vacation, restaurants close for a few weeks and there's just not much to do in town.
 And while I'd very much love to be typing this column with my toes in the sand somewhere exotic, I will say being here for the entire mud season this year has forced me to appreciate these six weeks of solitude.
-You can get a lot more done when all of your typical distractions are going through customs wearing a sombrero.

 In addition to cleaning out my closets, my garage and storage shed (and by extension making a dozen trips to the Recycling Center and Christian Center) I've decided to get in touch with my inner Picasso and I enrolled in a few art classes at the Kimball Arts Center.
 I was pleasantly surprised to learn they offer classes year-round and my goal is to graduate from my signature stick-figure drawing by June.